parkmawani/julmajustus/README.md

 ---

-## philosophers - Dining philosophers problem.
+## philosophers - Dining Philosophers Problem

-The Dining Philosophers Problem is a classical problem used to illustrate synchronization issues and techniques for preventing deadlock and starvation.
-In this project, you will find two solutions:
+philosophers is a C project that demonstrates the classic Dining Philosophers Problem, a common exercise in concurrent programming.
+It features two solutions:

    - Pthreads Implementation: Uses threads and mutexes.
    - Bonus (Semaphores & Processes): Uses processes and semaphores.

-This project is written in C and provides a hands-on example of concurrent programming.

 [More detailed description in project repo](https://github.com/julmajustus/philosophers)

 ---

-## push_swap - Optimized Sorting with a Greedy Approach.
+## push_swap - Optimized Sorting with a Greedy Approach

 Sorting is a fundamental skill every developer should master.
 This project challenges you to implement an efficient sorting algorithm in C while getting hands-on with algorithmic complexity.
 Instead of traditional linked lists, this solution uses circular arrays to represent stacks, offering an alternative perspective on data structure design.